In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Braised chicken with carrots, potatoes, and thyme

-- 1 red onion
+- 1 organic red onion

-- ½ pound red potatoes
+- ½ pound organic gold or red new potatoes

 - ½ teaspoon sweet smoked paprika